 Although both companies specialize in selling multiple phones in the low to mid-range market, their goals are quite different.

 - Xiaomi doesn’t focus isn’t actually on selling smartphones.
 Their grand vision is actually selling multiple digital products through their smartphones.
 They want to emulate Apple in this regard and sell things similar to Apple pay, and iTunes through their phones.
 So, arguably they haven’t doubled down on the Hardware.

 - Huawei on the other hand is much different.
 They are a traditional Smartphone manufacturer with years of experience in their manufacturing process.
 So, as you can imagine their polar opposite expertise results in Amazing quality phones with a superior build.
 Most importantly, they also have amazing logistics, unlike Xiaomi which primarily Distributes its products online.

 - Unlike Huawei, Xiaomi’s International game is strong.
-While Huawei is primarily focused on the local market and a few other countries, Xiaomi has taken over countries like India and completed dominated all the low and mid-segment sales.
+While Huawei is primarily focused on the local market and a few other countries, Xiaomi has taken over countries like India and completely dominated all the low and mid-segment sales.
 So, in terms of overall international market share, Xiaomi is a step ahead.
 Most importantly, they dominate the low to mid-smartphone spaces with their Aggressive prices.

-Verdict: In terms of the Business model we’ve determined Xiaomi be the winner as they have a lot more potential to grow as a company.
+Verdict: In terms of the Business model we’ve determined Xiaomi to be the winner as they have a lot more potential to grow as a company.

 When it comes to marketing their products, both companies are quite different.
 Huawei has taken the more traditional approach of old-school advertisements, using A-list celebrities as brand ambassadors, and even using large-scale events to showcase their products.
 Huawei is also amazing when it comes to on-ground campaigns.

 - They have creates massive on-ground campaigns using billboards.
 Huawei isn’t just the poster child for the traditional market but a great example of what you can achieve when the traditional market is done right on a global scale.